High-dimensional Bayesian filtering through deep density approximation: Experiments

 \section{Experiments}

 In this section we benchmark the proposed deep filters, DSF and BSDEF, and their logarithmic variants across problems of increasing difficulty, using the methodology of Section~\ref{Section: Methods} and comparing to PF, EKF, and EnKF.
+While convergence results, as $N\to\infty$, are available for the deep density methods under strong regularity conditions, these conditions are often not met in the examples considered here.
+Nonetheless, the methodology of Section~\ref{Section: Methods} yields well-defined algorithms, and we use the experiments to quantify their empirical performance and robustness compared to the classical approaches.
 We begin, in Section~\ref{section: toy}, with two one-dimensional toy problems with reliable references: a linear Ornstein--Uhlenbeck process and a nonlinear bistable system.
 In Section~\ref{section: longrange highdim OU}, robustness and applicability in linear high-dimensional settings are assessed through a long-horizon Ornstein--Uhlenbeck process and a high-dimensional counterpart, both serving as simple canonical tests.
-Section~\ref{subsec: lsm} continues with a linear spring-mass model providing a first step toward physically grounded dynamics, for which the Kalman filter offers ground truth.
-In Section~\ref{section: schlogl} we examine strongly nonlinear dynamics via the Schl\"ogl model and in Section~\ref{section: L96} a stochastic Lorenz-96 system, using high-accuracy PF surrogates when feasible.
+Section~\ref{section: schlogl} continues with the Schl\"ogl model providing a first step toward physically grounded dynamics.
+In Section~\ref{section: L96} we test the models on a stochastic Lorenz-96 system, using high-accuracy PF surrogates when feasible.
 Performance is reported over time via $\mathrm{MAE}$, $\mathrm{FME}$, and $\mathrm{KLD}$, with particular attention to the stability and accuracy gains of the logarithmic formulations.
 The final Section~\ref{section: computional efficiency} analyzes computational scaling and inference-time costs.
-Normalization, architectural, training, and evaluation details appear in Appendix~\ref{appendix: Normalization}--\ref{appendix: Evaluation}.
+Normalization, architectural, training, and evaluation details appear in Supplementary~Materials~\ref{SM: Normalization}--\ref{SM: Evaluation}.

 We systematically compare deep density based methods with classical approaches by varying the particle count in PFs and the ensemble size in EnKFs.
 To keep the presentation focused, we report configurations that highlight performance differences and omit less informative variants.